Hmd02/Book-Store/README.md

 ## Technologies Used

-HR Book Store is built using the MERN stack, which includes the following technologies:
+Book Store is built using the MERN stack, which includes the following technologies:

 - MongoDB: A flexible and scalable NoSQL database used to store book and user information.
 - Express.js: A web application framework for Node.js, used to build the backend server and handle API requests.